periplume/ntnx-api/README.md

 persistance.
 The "logs" directory is used for logging, the "cfg" for configuration files, and the "code" directory is where the git code samples are located.
 These are **live** filesystems and equally visable to the host and the container, ie insecure.
-I had trouble mounting the bin directory in the same way because of an ADD statement in the Dockerfile (and would like to fix that...hint hint to the docker experts among us).
+Additionally, there is a "scratch" directory meant for easy movement of files between the host system and the container; I use this, eg, to move new scripts into the container to test things.
+(I had trouble mounting the bin directory in the same way because of an ADD statement in the Dockerfile, and would like to fix that...hint hint to the docker experts among us.)

 Built as a docker multi-stage image.
 Before the multi-stage, the image size exceeded 1GB.
 After the multi-stage build, the image size was reduced by more